Clan Mackinnon: Origin of the name

 The surname MacKinnon is an Anglicisation of the Gaelic Mac Fhionghuin, which is a patronymic form of the Gaelic personal name meaning "fair born" or "fair son".
 This personal name appears in the Book of Deer, in the genitive form as Finguni.
 In the Annals of the Four Masters, a Fínghin, described as "anchorite and Bishop of Iona", is recorded as dying in 966.
 Middle Irish forms of the name are Finghin and Finnguine, while the Modern Irish is Findgaine.
 These names are thought to derive from the prehistoric Gaelic Vindo-gonio-s (translation: "fair-born").
 The Anglicised MacKinnon can also derive from the Gaelic Mac Ionmhuinn, a similar patronymic name meaning "son of the beloved one".
-In consequence some "Mackinvens" have Anglicised their name to Love or Low, although fewer people with these surnames actually derive their name this way, and most have no connection with the MacKinnons.
+In consequence some "Mackinvens" have Anglicised their name to Love or Low (however most Love or Low surnames are not derived this way, having no connection with the MacKinnons).